H14d3n/Automation/ubuntu/README.md

 ## `displaylink.sh`

-This Script manages every Driver related to Monitors and Cameras and the Video-Dock
+This Script manages every Driver related to Monitors, Cameras and the Video-Dock.

 ## `joinAD.sh`